 Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

-A white woman who has a brown pony tail is wearing grey tank top and earphones while stair stepping and wondering the Stairmaster muscles worked and she's inside a commercial gym with other cardio machines in the background.
+A white woman with a brown ponytail, wearing a grey tank top and earphones, uses a Stairmaster in a commercial gym with other cardio machines in the background, curious about which muscles are being worked.

-When it comes to the Stairmaster, muscles worked primarily involve those in the lower body, but there’s actually several stair stepping variations that work the upper body and transform this exercise into a full-body workout!10
+When it comes to the Stairmaster muscles worked primarily involve those in the lower body, but there’s actually several stair stepping variations that work the upper body and transform this exercise into a full-body workout!1

 Below we reveal each muscle worked, their role in stair stepping, the countless benefits of the Stairmaster, a workout program and before and after pictures of others who transformed their body with this one exercise alone.